 $8M Stunning Smoky Mountain Retreat Home Set for December No-Reserve Auction in Sevierville, TN

-The 15,000 sq-ft mansion and 4.65-acre property is located at The Summit on Bluff Mountain, an exclusive community of mountaintop luxury real estate, and was recently listed for $8 million according to publicly available real estate data sources.
+The 15,000 sq-ft mansion and 4.65-acre property is located at The Summit on Bluff Mountain, an exclusive community of mountaintop luxury real estate.

 Haddaway adds that any potential buyer of luxury real estate in East Tennessee is likely to appreciate the property’s proximity to the Great Smoky Mountain National Park, Gatlinburg, and Pigeon Forge.